gSchool/js-basic-training/markdown/type_crash_course.md

 - Object
 - Symbol

-Let's deal briefly with each of them in turn.
+Let's discuss briefly with each of them in turn what the type is meant to represent, and some simple ways we can interact with them as programmers.

 ## Number